White Riot

-"White Riot" is a song by English punk rock band the Clash, released as the band's first single in March 1977 and also included on their self-titled debut album.
+"White Riot" is a song by the English punk rock band the Clash, released as the band's first single in March 1977 and also included on their self-titled debut album.

 Versions

 There are two versions of the song: the single version (also appearing on the US version of the album released in 1979), was one of the first songs they recorded at CBS Studio 3 on Whitfield Street in Central London, after signing with CBS Records.
 However, when they were recording the debut album, they decided to use a demo version of the song that they had recorded earlier in 1976 at Beaconsfield Studios in Buckinghamshire with Julien Temple.
 The rest of the demo tracks would eventually be released on the Sound System compilation album.

 The album version has a running time of 1:58 and starts with Mick Jones counting off "1-2-3-4".
 The single version begins with the sound of a police siren and has a running time of 1:55.